 Envisioned technology

 The envisioned technology describes the available options of using existing technology and the need to develop novel technology to come to a system solution.
 The sCE method asks to specify what devices (hardware) and software the designers could use in the system design.
-In addition, for each type of technology, an argument should be provided as to why this technology might be of use and what the possible downsides might be of that particular type of technology.
+In addition, for each type of technology, an argument should be provided as to why this technology might be of use and what the possible downsides might be of that specific type of technology.

 The envisioned technology will use only existing systems to develop a no-UI.
-Different systems which are currently used, are described in appendix A. Below different systems and protocols are mentioned which can be used in the new protocol.
+Different systems that are currently used, are described in appendix A. Below different systems and protocols are mentioned that can be used in the new protocol.
 Using these already existing systems will shorten the development, learning and implementation time.
 Table 9.2 gives the used systems, equipment and protocols.

 Using already existing protocols makes it easier to learn, such as Standard Maritime Communication Phrases (SMCP) and COLREGs.
 These systems make it also recognisable, which means that